-While higher sugar intake and an increased love for carbohydrates exposes you as an elderly person to mild cognitive impairment, such a risk is not – and should not be considered ‘mild’ again when other factors play in, especially any of the first 6 discussed above or their combination.
+While higher sugar intake and increased love for carbohydrates expose you as an elderly person to mild cognitive impairment, such a risk is not – and should not be considered ‘mild’ again when other factors play in, especially any of the first 6 discussed above or their combination.

-Aside the fear of cognitive impairment, sugar and carbohydrates in older adult also predisposes you to such medical challenges as diabetes.
+Aside from the fear of cognitive impairment, sugar, and carbohydrates in older adults also predispose you to such medical challenges as diabetes.

-The good thing is that, direct sugar intake can be stopped immediately while carbohydrates consumption can be reduced to a manageable and safe level.
+The good thing is that direct sugar intake can be stopped immediately while carbohydrate consumption can be reduced to a manageable and safe level.

-However, from experience, the direct stoppage of sugar intake does not achieve much pe se, especially when sugar is still consumed in various forms.
+However, from experience, the direct stoppage of sugar intake does not achieve much per se, especially when sugar is still consumed in various forms.

 The key – and lasting solution is to ensure that all manner of soft drinks, wines and beer that contain sugar or any appreciable amount of carbohydrates should be avoided at all cost – even if the body (actually) craves it/them.